Ministering God’s Love to a Hurting World

-Hillcrest Church is fully committed to Ministering God’s Love to a Hurting World, sharing the good news of Jesus Christ in word and deed throughout Medicine Hat and around the globe.
+Hillcrest Church is fully committed to sharing the good news of Jesus Christ in word and deed throughout Medicine Hat and around the globe.

 In 2025, we had 11 local and global Missions Partners that we supported, providing each one with opportunities for visibility and educating our church family both in person and online.
 Every third Sunday of the month, 2 or 3 Missions Partners were highlighted in all three services and given space in the Info Hub to connect one-on-one throughout the morning.
 Upon request, we also provide partners with facility space when available to advance the purposes of their ministries.

 Below are our 2025 Missions Partners.
 We would ask you to remember them in prayer and check out our Missions webpage to learn more about each ministry and how you can connect and be involved.
+Those who wish to give financially to our partners can do so by donating to our Missions Fund, or by direct donor support.

 In 2025, our Summer Worker Assistance Program (SWAP) offered $1,000 for up to 18 Hillcrest young people dedicating their summer to full-time service at Whispering Pines Camp.
 For Camp Director Denver Knodel, this was welcome news as WPC once again did not receive government funding for any of their positions in 2025.